How not to run out of disk space

 2. Use Log cleanup in Site Admin

 Enabling this feature will greatly reduce the disk space needed for logging.
-To use it, login to Site Admin and go to System Tools > Logs > Log Cleanup > All logs and set a Cleanup logs filter to a desired date (the number of days the logs will be kept).
+To use it, login to Site Admin and go to System Tools > Logs > Log Cleanup > All logs and set a Cleanup logs filter to the desired date (the number of days the logs will be kept).

 3. Delete historical data